So you’re switching your dog to a raw diet. Congratulations!

 The general rule of thumb is to feed the dog 2 to 3 percent of her ideal adult body weight.
 Then, adjust accordingly if she starts to seem too thin, too hungry or too fat.

-As an example, my dog weighs about 68 pounds, and he is a healthy weight.
+As an example, my dog Ace weighs about 68 pounds, and he is a healthy weight.
 Two percent of 68 pounds is about 1.3 pounds, which is indeed about what he eats per day.

 Since I’ve been feeding my dogs raw dog food for awhile, I have a pretty good idea how much to feed just by looking at the food.
 Every meal does not have to be measured perfectly.